Oscarj-8/alx-low_level_programming/README.md

-For the third time , here we come pointers, strings and arrays
+Hellow C, here we come